Write a comment

 Saburani

-28. Let the pie cool slightly.
-The golden wavy crust is infused with a creamy flavor.
-Saburani easily comes out of the mold and is cut into portions, the layers are clearly visible, and the filling stretches.
-An incredibly tender, delicious, and hearty Caucasian pie awaits its fans.
+28. Let the pie cool slightly before serving.
+The golden wavy crust is infused with creamy butter notes.
+Saburani slides easily out of the mould; sliced cleanly into portions, the multi-layered structure is dramatically visible, and the cheese filling stretches when pulled apart.
+An incredibly tender, delicious, hearty Caucasian pie that makes any dinner memorable.

 Saburani